DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Introduction

-We evaluate DiaBlo across a range of comprehensive tasks—including commonsense reasoning, arithmetic reasoning, code generation, and safety alignment—to rigorously assess its effectiveness and efficiency.
-Across all benchmarks, DiaBlo consistently achieves state-of-the-art performance among PEFT approaches, often narrowing or even surpassing the gap to full fine-tuning.
+As shown in Figure \ref{fig:compare}, DiaBlo clearly outperforms other PEFT baselines in both commonsense and arithmetic reasoning with the full-precision LLaMA2-7B model, and it maintains this advantage under quantized settings.
+Notably, DiaBlo demonstrates higher stability in 4-bit and 2-bit arithmetic reasoning tasks, where competing methods show significant performance degradation.
 These results highlight not only the expressive power of diagonal block updates but also the method’s robustness across diverse domains.
 DiaBlo demonstrates strong convergence behavior, efficient resource usage, and broad applicability, making it a compelling alternative to existing parameter-efficient methods.

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{A novel PEFT framework}: We propose DiaBlo, a simple yet effective method that fine-tunes only the diagonal blocks of model weight matrices.
-This structured approach enables efficient adaptation while achieving strong performance across a variety of downstream tasks. \item \textbf{Stable optimization behavior}: DiaBlo directly updates diagonal blocks using standard training pipelines, without relying on matrix product structures or specialized initialization, resulting in more stable and reliable fine-tuning. \item \textbf{Strong empirical performance}: Through extensive experiments on tasks including commonsense reasoning, arithmetic reasoning, code generation, and safety alignment, we demonstrate that DiaBlo consistently achieves strong downstream performance, often surpassing LoRA and its variants in accuracy. \item \textbf{Memory and computational efficiency}: DiaBlo retains the low memory footprint and fast training speed of LoRA and other PEFT methods, ensuring practical usage for large-scale fine-tuning. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Sufficiency of Diagonal Block}: We propose DiaBlo, which fine-tunes only the diagonal blocks of model weight matrices.
+Through extensive experiments on tasks including commonsense reasoning, arithmetic reasoning, code generation, and safety alignment, we demonstrate that DiaBlo consistently achieves strong downstream performance, often surpassing LoRA and its variants in accuracy.

+\item \textbf{Theoretical Guarantees}: We provide theoretical justifications for DiaBlo.
+We show that, under mild \emph{low-rank} assumptions on activations and gradients that often approximately hold in practice, DiaBlo converges to a stationary solution of full fine tuning (FT), provided the diagonal block size is sufficiently large.
+In the linear least squares setting, we further prove that DiaBlo converges to a global minimizer of the full FT objective and is strictly more expressive than LoRA under the same parameter budget. \item \textbf{Simple Optimization}: DiaBlo directly updates diagonal blocks using standard training pipelines, without relying on matrix product structures or specialized initialization, resulting in more stable and reliable fine-tuning.

+\item \textbf{High computation efficiency}: DiaBlo retains the low memory footprint and fast training of vanilla LoRA and other PEFT methods, ensuring practical usage for large fine-tuning. \end{itemize}